 Application packets must be at the address listed on the application by February 1.
 Links to the applications are below.

 Announcing the Inter-County Energy Scholarship Program is offering 6 $1000 scholarships.
-Deadline to apply is March 20th.
+Deadline to apply is March 10th.
 Applicant will be judged on basis of GPA, need, extracurricular activities, and teacher/counselor written recommendation.
 Applicant will be required to submit a brief biography.
+Send application by deadline to address on application.
 See the attached requirements and application here

 $1000 scholarship opportunity for seniors planning to attend college and major in health-related field.
-Return application to Guidance Office by end of day 3/31.
+Return application to Guidance Office by end of day 4/2/2021.
 No late applications will be accepted.
-Application not yet available.
+Application here: /userfiles/242/my files/boyle scholarship 2021 (1).docx?id=6981

 What is HOPE 53?
 HOPE 53 Ministries is a non-profit organization, based in Stanford, KY.
 The primary purpose of HOPE 53 is to provide financial and spiritual support for an orphanage in Port au Prince, Haiti.
 This orphanage is home to approximately 20 children.
 Funds generated by HOPE 53 Ministries are sent to help provide food, shelter, and education for these orphans.
 More info can be obtained by going to the HOPE 53 Ministries Facebook page.